chicio/chicio.github.io/_posts/2017-07-26-phong-lighting-model.md

 The following image is an example of the happy buddha Stanford mesh rendered using my [Spectral BRDF explorer](https://github.com/chicio/Spectral-BRDF-Explorer "Spectral BRDF explorer")iOS renderer.
 The lighting is (obviously) calculated using the Phong reflection model.
 The surface simulated is bronze (you can find some of the constant we discussed before [here](http://devernay.free.fr/cours/opengl/materials.html "phong lighting constants")).
 Nice :smirk:!!!!

-{% include blog-lazy-image.html description="phong example spectral brdf explorer"  width="500" height="889" src="/assets/images/posts/phong-example.jpg" %}
+{% include blog-lazy-image.html description="An example model rendered using Phong model in Spectral BRDF explorer"  width="500" height="889" src="/assets/images/posts/phong-example.jpg" %}